When to Take the MCAT | Choose Just the Right Time to Ace the Exam

 The MCAT is a long, grueling, and comprehensive exam, and if you haven’t mastered the included content, you will perform very badly.
 You need to know how long is the MCAT.
 In addition, there are useful MCAT tips to give you the edge you need.

 Take lots of MCAT practice tests to assess where you are at in your content knowledge and use that information to guide your studies.
 It’s a much better decision to put off medical school until you’ve had time to adequately prepare for the MCAT than it is to rush into the exam before you’re ready and risk dashing your medical school dream altogether.
-Finally, create your MCAT study schedule wisely and stick to it.
+Finally, create your MCAT study schedule wisely and stick to it, which can be hard to do but is an absolute must.
+MCAT self prep options we reviewed can help with sticking to your schedule and making sure you're well prepared though.

 MCAT Prerequisite Courses